VoxeLibre/VoxeLibre/CONTRIBUTING.md

 ### Maintain your own code, even if already got merged
-Sometimes, your code may cause crashes or bugs - we try to avoid such scenarios by testing everytime before merging it, but if your merged work causes problems, we ask you fix the issues as soon as possible.
+Sometimes, your code may cause crashes or bugs - we try to avoid such scenarios by testing every time before merging it, but if your merged work causes problems, we ask you fix the issues as soon as possible.

 ### Changing Gameplay